Famous people from North East England

 The first Earl of Durham, known as ‘Radical Jack’.
-British statesman and Governor of Canada who administered the process of Canadian independence from Britain and its place in the Commonwealth.
-Lambton was one of the most powerful Durham coal owners yet widely respected by the miners in comparison to some other coal owning contemporaries.
-The son in law to Earl Grey, he drafted Grey’s Reform Bill.
-Penshaw Monument was built in his honour.
-It is officially called the Earl of Durham’s Monument.
+A British statesman and Governor of Canada who administered the process of Canadian independence from Britain and ensured its place in the Commonwealth.
+Lambton was one of the most powerful Durham coal owners yet he was widely respected by the miners in comparison to some other coal owning contemporaries.
+He was the son in law to Earl Grey, and drafted Grey’s Reform Bill.
+Penshaw Monument was built in Lambton’s honour and is officially called the Earl of Durham’s Monument.

 Photographer, writer and broadcaster.
-Daughter of the 6th Earl of Durham and a descendant of Radical Jack Lambton and Earl Grey of Grey’s monument fame.
+Daughter of the 6th Earl of Durham and a descendant of Radical Jack Lambton of Penshaw Monument fame and Earl Grey of Grey’s monument fame.

 Another Fine and Funny Mess

 English comic actor who formed one half of the famous Laurel and Hardy double act alongside American, Oliver Hardy (Norvell Hardy 1892-1957).
-Laurel was born Arthur Stanley Jefferson in Ulverston, Lancashire but raised in the North East where he was educated at King James I Grammar School in Bishop Auckland and King’s School in Tynemouth.
+Laurel was born Arthur Stanley Jefferson in Ulverston, Lancashire but was raised in the North East where he was educated at King James I Grammar School in Bishop Auckland and King’s School in Tynemouth.
 Laurel lived in Dockwray Square, North Shields from 1897 to 1901.
 A statue commemorating him can be seen in the park at the centre of the square.

 A Voice of Radio

-Durham miner from the age of 10.
-Later a miners’ leader, Methodist preacher and leader of the first all Labour County Council (Durham).
-Born Trimdon Grange.
-The town of Peterlee (founded 1948) is named after him.
+Durham miner from the age of 10 who was later a miners’ leader, a Methodist preacher and the leader of Britain’s first all Labour County Council (at Durham).
+Born at Trimdon Grange, the town of Peterlee (founded in 1948) was named after him.